tfg1434/FunctionalSharp/README.md

 ## Documentation
 XML docs are provided for most functions and types.
-If these are insufficient, you can always look at the source code; I've tried my best to make the code as pretty as possible.

 Usage examples and information about key types are provided in [Types](#types)

 ## Credit
-This library takes many ideas from [language-ext by Paul Louth](https://github.com/louthy/language-ext).
-Go check it out!
+This library was inspired by [language-ext by Paul Louth](https://github.com/louthy/language-ext).

 ## Types
 ## Unit